 Looking for something different to serve this holiday season?
-How about some Pecan Pie Truffles!
-Easy to make and reminiscent of the classic pecan pie, these nutty truffles fly off the table faster than you can say “pecan”.
+These Pecan Pie Truffles are easy to make and reminiscent of the classic pecan pie.
+Coated in chocolate it doesn’t get much tastier!

 Ingredient Notes